-Cheese is a delicious snack all on its own but paired with beverages and otherfoods; it creates new and surprising tastes that are sure to tempt your taste buds.
+Cheese is a delicious snack all on its own, but when paired with beverages and other foods it's flavors are enhanced are sure to tempt your taste buds.
 Although there are no set rules for pairing your favorite cheeses, there are some guidelines for combining certain flavors, textures and colors that will please both the senses and the appetite.

 Mild, rich and creamy, soft/fresh cheeses like Mascarpone, Ricotta and Feta are great for using as a spread or dip.
 Pairing them with sweet treats like honey and maple syrup is a delicious contrast for these salty cheeses.
 Fruity, floral wines pair well with their creaminess as does the earthy flavor of green tea.

 Soft-ripened cheeses are snowy-white and delicious at room temperature or served warm out of the oven.
 These cheeses, including Brie and Camembert, have an earthy, creamy flavor that pairs well with fruits like melon and berries as well as sun-dried tomatoes.
 Sparkling wine, Pinot Noir and beer infused with fruit, such as a cherry lager, also complement this style of cheese.

 Blue and Gorgonzola, two well-loved Blue-veined cheeses, are known for their crumbly texture and distinct flavor.
 Sweet and nutty accompaniments such as fruit, almonds, and spices such as ginger help balance the saltiness of these cheeses.
 Spicy gin, flavored beers and red wines are bold beverages that bring out Blue-Veined cheeses' intense flavors.